platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling-pointreply.md

 2. Q: Take more time to describe what Continuous Integration and Continuous Delivery are with clear examples of how it works in GitHub or GitLab.

 - A: As the variety of CI and CD pipelines and tools are too much, we explicitly avoided to go into too many details here.
-We added a concrete examples in section 4.
+We elaborated on the CI description on the example in section 4.

 3. Q: Recommend that model authors learn to use git in a disciplined way, leaving clear and cogent provenance trails via good git commit messages that preserve context, history and provenance of your code e.g., https://www.conventionalcommits.org/en/v1.0.0/